 The Patriot Act section introduced KYC laws, added enforcement, and requirements to the Bank Secrecy Act of 1970.
 Therefore, Title III of the Patriot Act requires banks to employ the following: A Customer Identification Program (CIP) and Customer Due Diligence (CDD).

-To meet CIP requirements, they must ask their customers for specific documents related to identifying information.
+To meet CIP requirements, they must ask their customers for specific documents related to identifying information during the account opening process.
 These are the types of documents typically requested:

 - Date of birth